Nathan Harriel

-Career
+Club career

 Harriel appeared as an amateur player for USL Championship side Bethlehem Steel during their 2019 season, as well as being part of the Philadelphia Union academy.

 In 2019, Harriel verbally committed to play college soccer at Clemson University.
 However, on July 17, 2020, Harriel signed with Philadelphia Union as a homegrown player, beginning from the 2021 season.
 They acquired his homegrown rights from Orlando City SC in exchange for a first round 2021 MLS SuperDraft pick.

 Harriel was first named to senior matchday squads during the 2021 season, and made his senior debut on September 3, playing at right back.
 Both players who had played in the position during the season, Olivier Mbaizo and Alvas Powell, were away on international duty.

+International career

+In January 2024 he was selected for the senior United States squad for a match against Slovenia.